LucindaInnes/lri-rotation/README.md

 ```

 ### Step 5: Generalized Script
-Here I made a script that has 2 parameters, 1) a folder that contains the sequencing_summary file and the fastq_pass folder, and 2) the reference genome.
+Here I made a script (ONT_pipeline.sh) that has 2 parameters, 1) a folder that contains the sequencing_summary file and the fastq_pass folder, and 2) the reference genome.
 ```
 source ~/.bashrc